Shuhaib73/Sentiment-Analysis-NLP/README.md

-# Web App for Sentiment Analyzer: A Comprehensive Tool for Analyzing Text and Dataset Sentiments 🎯💡
+# Sentiment Analyzer Web Application: Your Comprehensive Tool for Text and Dataset Sentiment Insights 🎯💡

-Welcome to the **Sentiment Analyzer Web App**! 🎉 This web application is a powerful and user-friendly tool designed to analyze sentiments in text or datasets in real time.
-Whether you're a researcher, data analyst, or business professional, this app is your go-to solution for classifying sentiments and visualizing trends to aid in better decision-making. 🚀
+Welcome to the **Sentiment Analyzer Web App**! 🎉 Discover a powerful and intuitive tool for real-time sentiment analysis.
+Whether you're a researcher, data analyst, or business professional, this app empowers you to classify sentiments in text or datasets effortlessly.
+Gain actionable insights and visualize trends to drive smarter decisions. 🚀

-🌟 **Check out the App Here**: [👉 **Sentiment Analyzer Web App** 👈](https://sentiment-analyz.streamlit.app/) 🚀

----

 ## 📖 **Features**

-✅ **Real-Time Sentiment Analysis**: Effortlessly classify text or datasets into **Positive**, **Negative**, or **Neutral** categories, offering immediate insights.
+✅ **Real-Time Sentiment Analysis**: Effortlessly classify text into **Positive**, **Negative**, or **Neutral** categories Along with respective Ratings accurately.
-✅ **Batch Processing**: Analyze datasets (CSV format) in bulk for faster and scalable sentiment analysis.
-✅ **Interactive Visualizations**: Generate insightful pie charts and bar graphs to display sentiment distributions and trends over time.
-✅ **User-Friendly Interface**: Built with **Streamlit**, the interface ensures a smooth and intuitive experience for all users.
+✅ **User-Friendly Interface**: Built with **Flask, HTML and CSS**, the interface ensures a smooth and intuitive experience for all users.
 ✅ **Customizable**: The app's modular structure makes it easy to extend for various types of text analysis tasks beyond sentiment classification.

 ---